jpco/tinsh/README.md

     - this is connected to compl.c so don't re-invent the wheel
  - `job->bg` is deactivated because background job handling needs to be more robust than just forgetting about the job after the fact
- - builtins aren't right. those things need to be rejiggered to support redirection before flow control can happen.
  - string manipulation commands will need to come at some point...
  - move subshelling to after job formationn
  - subtleties